Decades-old magazine titles among victims of widespread media closures in South Africa

-Farmer's Weekly, a magazine that has been published in South Africa for over a century, could become the most high-profile victim of widespread decisions by a range of media houses to stop publishing titles.
+Farmer's Weekly, a magazine that has been published in South Africa for over a century, could become the most high-profile victim of widespread decisions by a range of media houses to stop publishing titles due to financial constraints caused by the COVID-19 pandemic.
 Caxton & CTP Publishers & Printers Limited announced on Tuesday the decision to stop publishing at least 10 of its magazine titles, including Country Life, Essentials, Food & Home, Garden & Home, Rooi Rose and Bona.

 Bona has been published for over 60 years, catering to the huge black African market, which makes up the majority of South Africans, while Rooi Rose (Red Rose in Afrikaans) has been a staple of the white community since 1942.
 But the company says it will try to rescue the century-old Farmer's Weekly and another popular title, Living and Loving, by talking to other publishers where they see synergies.